ContinuumIO/flask-ldap-login/README.md

 Once the actual application object has been created, you can configure it for login with:

     login_manager.init_app(app)

+# Testing your Configuration

+Run the `flask-ldap-login-check` command against your app to test that it can successully connect to your ldap server.

+    flask-ldap-login-check examples.direct_bind:app --username 'me' --password 'super secret'

 # How it Works